 Going “Live” on Social Media

-With the growing popularity of live-streaming on social platforms, a lot of companies are now using live stories on Facebook and Instagram to advertise their business or demonstrate new products.
+With the growing popularity of live-streaming on social platforms, a lot of companies are now using live stories on Facebook and Instagram to advertise their business or demonstrate new services.
 Live events also give you an easy platform to connect with your audience on a more personal level, answer questions, or give general information to continue to garner overall interest in your product or service.
 Q&A sessions are extremely beneficial for creating transparency and trust.
 There’s no substitute for two-way communication between your brand and your audience.